GeoffCox/sterling-svelte/src/routes/components/list/+page.md

 - Choose between a vertical or horizontal list.
 - Identify the list of items with an associated label.
-- Compose the list into another control that manages border and focus display.
+- Compose the list into another control that manages border and focus.

 ## Interactions

+- Clicking an item selects it.
 - Up/Down or left/right arrow keys select the previous/next item.
 - Home/End keys select first/last item.